 - What emotions and feelings do you want to convey?

 - What are you having printed?
 Business cards, catalogs, white papers, or posters?

 - Will the project be photo-intensive or text-heavy?

 Coated vs. Uncoated

 The next step in the paper selection process is determining if you want to go with coated or uncoated paper.
-Coated paper has a surface sealant applied to it at the time of manufacture.
-This gives it a flat, smooth surface which restricts ink from being absorbed into it.
+Coated has a surface sealant applied to it at the time of manufacture.
+This gives it a flat, smooth surface that restricts ink from being absorbed into it.
 The end result is sharp printing (images especially).
 The inks also have a glossier appearance.

 A coated paper also comes in 3 different finishes:

 - Matte – Gives off a non-glossy flat look.
 Very little sheen is given off.
 A piece of matte paper is bulkier and opaque.

 - Gloss – This finish is often seen in magazines.
 It has a high sheen and is glossy.